thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 # Introduction

 Multiple Internet protocols rely on public key cryptography.
 They require keys to be distributed by origins to clients.
-This is done via certificates, via software releases, or via HTTP.
+This can be done via certificates, software releases, or HTTP.
 This document focuses on this last mechanism.
 It aims to set recommendations on how to design a key directory that should be served over HTTP.

 Distribution via HTTP allows for a more dynamic use of public keys, for rotation,